confused-Techie/GoPage/docs/createPlugins.md

 # Creating Plugins

-GoPage attempts to make creating Plugins incredibly easy, to allow an ecosystem of plugins to quickly and robustly as possible.
+GoPage attempts to make creating Plugins incredibly easy, to allow an ecosystem of plugins to form as quickly and robustly as possible.

 ## Getting Started